 I imagine that some parents, hearing my concern about my "bored" children, would roll their eyes and scoff that it's not a real worry to have kids whose advanced cognitive abilities make the classroom a challenging place for them.
 But it sure feels like a real worry to me.
 I lie awake at night considering what options we have available to prevent Will from becoming more frustrated and sad, and even less interested in going to school.
-In an education system where classes are organized by age and the curriculum is primarily geared towards the average student, most of our options involve arranging something for Will that is noticeably different from what usually happens in a Grade 6 classroom.
+In an education system where classes are organized by age, most of our options involve arranging something for Will that is noticeably different from what usually happens in a Grade 6 classroom.
 And while we encourage the celebration of differences in schools, my eleven year old is keenly aware that doing something noticeably different will still invite questions and comments from his peers that he's not sure he's comfortable with.

 Will craves freedom in his learning, the kind that he feels when he discovers something fascinating and wants to devote hours of his time and energy to understanding all he can about it.
 He wants to move at a faster pace, and go off on tangents, and create things that he's proud of because they involved hard work on his part and therefore have meaning for him.
 Staying with the current Grade 6 curriculum is not providing any of that for him right now.
 I feel that we need to do something, because there are still five months left in the school year and they will feel agonizingly long for Will if something doesn't change.
 But what exactly is that "something"?
 My mind is swirling with questions about single subject or full-grade acceleration, with the logistics of independent study projects, with the possibilities of educational opportunities outside of school itself.
 I worry that I won't be able to fulfill the promise I've made to Will to help him find or create a learning environment this year that feels good for him, both academically and socially, and my worry makes me flit nervously from idea to idea in my head, unsure of which ones to pursue.